RichardFoo/Delta-Robot/README.md

 #### Summary / Context

 Mechanical and electronic designs for a “delta” style process robot.
 In particular, a “rotational delta”, which is driven by 3 pivoting upper arms.
-(As opposed to a Rostock delta and similar designs where the “elbow” is mounted to a shuttle moving along a rail.)
+(As opposed to a Kossel or Rostock delta, and similar designs where each “elbow” is mounted to a shuttle moving along a rail.)

 ![Delta robot example](http://upload.wikimedia.org/wikipedia/commons/3/31/TOSY_Parallel_Robot.JPG)

 This repo contains my own modifications to the [FirePick Delta](http://delta.firepick.org) project.
-As such, you are referred to the [FirePick repo](https://github.com/firepick-delta/firepick-delta) for the more complete project.
+As such, I refer you to the [FirePick repo](https://github.com/firepick-delta/firepick-delta) for the more complete project.

 My primary focus here is related to pick & place.
 Use care when applying these mods to other use cases.

 Code here is predominantly C++ and should be easily portable.
 At the moment, I’m targeting the Raspberry Pi2 B platform for motor control, which is a major difference from the main project.
 Among the key reasons are its dual-core processor (supporting 4 threads) and its raw clockspeed, both of which are important for super-granular path calculations.
 It’s also an incredible value at $35 - we’ll see how much one board can take on.

+The primary issue with using RPi2 for motor control is that it lacks realtime features.
+However, it operates at 1GHz, so being able to signal a pulse at 20KHz with relatively low jitter would seem very achievable.
+A fallback option would be to use RPi2 for the floating-point calculations and feed a constant stream of micro-steps to a very cheap, small realtime AVR controller to handle the actual driver pulse output.

-#### Structure
+#### Repository Structure

 The following folders will appear as they have content committed:
 * Kinematics - Code for kinematic math, path calculations, and motor control